-- (a) Represents non-cash stock-based compensation expense. - (b) Represents costs related to impairment of property and equipment and right-of-use assets and intangibles assets for stores. - (c) Represents the costs related to the Restructuring plan activities, net - (d) Represents the wages subsidy received from the Canadian government under the COVID-19 Economic Response Plan.
+- (a) Represents non-cash stock-based compensation expense. - (b) Represents costs related to impairment of property and equipment and right-of-use assets and intangibles assets for stores. - (c) Represents non-recurring costs related to implementation and configuration of software solutions. - (d) Represents the costs related to the Restructuring Plan activities, net. - (e) Represents the wages and rent subsidies received from the Canadian government under the COVID-19 Economic Response Plan.